SimasJakubenas/PersonalWebsite/README.md

 * Using descriptive alt attributes for any pictures included.
 * Providing meaningful descriptions for screen readers where icons/links are used.
 * Ensuring adequate contrast between text and background across the website.
+* I had to use 'tabindex' to make sure that all the features are accessible with keyboad, however that lowered the accessibility score on 'lighthouse'.

 ## Technologies Used